 Seche Vite is also awesome because it adds so much shine to your polish - it will make even the runniest, worst formula look impossibly glossy and chic.
 A huge downside, apart from the ones mentioned above, is that it smells much worse than normal polish.
 However, if you're looking for a high-shine, quick drying polish, Seche Vite is for you.

 Revlon Quick Dry Top Coat

-While I really, really love the first two topcoats, Revlon Quick Dry Top Coat ($4.74 at Target) is my absolute favorite formula.
+While I really, really love the first two topcoats, Revlon Quick Dry Top Coat ($4.74 at Target) is the best drugstore top coat.
 Like the other two above, it dries quickly (although I should probably mention it does not dry as quickly as the others) and adds a ton of shine.
 However, where this one outperforms the others is in its chip protection.
-I notice that whenever I’m not using this top coat, my mani chips 2-3x as quickly.
+I notice that whenever I'm not using this top coat, my mani chips 2-3x as quickly.

 I cannot say enough good things about this formula - aside from its slightly longer dry time when compared to Seche Vite, there are very few downsides to it.
 In the five months I've owned this polish, not only is it almost gone, but it hasn't gotten goopy or thick, which is a common problem with top coats.
 If you're looking for the perfect combination of shine, fast drying and long-lasting, look no further than Revlon's fast drying topcoat.